soniabrami/toddmotto.github.io/_posts/2016-01-04-react-create-class-versus-component.md

 ### State differences

-State is an interesting change, now we're using constructors we need to use get initial states differently.
+State is an interesting change, now we're using constructors the implementation of initial states changes.

 ##### React.createClass